dsa-ntc/birminghamdsa.github.io/_pages/our-work.md

             <h2>AfroSocialists and Socialists of Color (AFROSOC)</h2>
             <h5>Facilitator: Jason K. (he/him)</h5>
             <hr>
-            <p>Birmingham DSA's AfroSocialists and Socialists of Color (AFROSOC) Section advocates for and builds power with socialists who self-identify as Black, Indigenous, or Persons of Color (BIPOC) and their communities.
+            <p>Birmingham DSA's AfroSocialists and Socialists of Color (Bham DSA AFROSOC) Section advocates for and builds power with socialists who self-identify as Black, Indigenous, or Persons of Color (BIPOC) and their communities.

             <p>Our goal is to affirm a space and network for BIPOC comrades to gain support, develop as leaders in DSA and in their communities, and take action.